-Sundar, a 60-year-old gentleman was frequently complaining of bodyache although he was quite healthy.
-On some days, he would get irritated for no reason, throw tantrums and grumble at family members.
-This sudden change in behavior made his son worried.
-A consultation with the doctor confirmed that Sundar was suffering from depression.
+Sundar, a 60-year-old man began complaining about frequent body aches, though he was quite healthy.
+On some days, he would get irritated for no reason, throw tantrums and grumble at his family members.
+His son was worried about the sudden change in Sundar’s behavior.
+They consulted a psychiatrist and Sundar was diagnosed with depression..

 This fictional narrative has been constructed to aid the understanding of this disorder by placing it in a real life situation.

-Depression among elders, known as geriatric depression, is rarely identified or treated.
-There is a misconception that older people generally feel sad because they have health problems or have lost their loved ones, and depression is generally dismissed as a normal part of aging.
-Also, many elders are reluctant to share their problems with the fear of being ridiculed or ignored which can be very painful for them.
+Geriatric depression (depression among the elderly) is rarely identified or treated.
+There is a misconception that older people often feel sad because they have health problems or have lost their loved ones, and signs of depression may be seen as a normal part of aging.

-Depression among the elderly is mostly ignored or is difficult to detect because common symptoms like loss of appetite or sleep, tiredness, irritability can be part of aging or any physical illness associated with old age.
-Early signs of Alzheimer’s, Parkinson’s and disabilities such as visual or hearing loss can also sometimes mimic some of the symptoms of depression.
+Depression among the elderly is mostly ignored or is difficult to detect because common symptoms like loss of appetite or sleep, tiredness, irritability can be a part of aging or physical illnesses associated with old age.
+Early signs of Alzheimer’s, Parkinson’s and visual or hearing loss can also sometimes mimic some of the symptoms of depression.

-Along with the common symptoms of depression, geriatric depression has some characteristic features:
+Along with the common symptoms of depression, geriatric depression has some characteristic features such as:

-Doctors suggest that along with treatment or therapy, a supportive family environment combined with affection and care, regular exercise and a structured routine plays a vital role in helping the elder recover and lead a happier and fulfilling life.
+Along with treatment or therapy, a supportive family environment combined with affection and care, regular exercise and a structured routine will help the person recover and lead a regular life.

-If an elderly person in your home is suffering from depression, you can offer them emotional support.
-Listening to their feelings and emotions with patience and compassion helps the elderly person cope with the condition to a great extent.
+If an elderly person in your home has depression, you can offer them emotional support.
+Listening to their feelings and emotions with patience and compassion helps them cope with the condition to a great extent.
 You can take them to the doctor for a diagnosis, and encourage them to take the required treatment.

 You can also: